drscotthawley/audio-classifier-keras-cnn/README.md

 This was achieved by running for 10 hours on [our workstation with an NVIDIA GTX1080 GPU](https://pcpartpicker.com/b/4xLD4D).

-**Future Work**: I just got a new audio dataset I want to try, but it's small and will probably require some augmentation.
+**Future Work**: So, the Stein et al. data was a great test case, and now we have confidence to apply this method to other datasets.
+I just got a new audio dataset I want to try, but it's small and will probably require some augmentation.
 And, this github repo and the code iself are still not "cleaned up" for public reading/usage.

 <hr>
 -- [@drscotthawley](https://drscotthawley.github.io), March 2, 2017